SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ```
 ***

-Clicking on the `GetMessage` button will call the `GetRandom` as procedure which will resolve the `{{roll}}` macro and pass the number to the caller, displaying it to the user.
+Clicking on the `GetMessage` button will call the `GetRandom` procedure which will resolve the `{{roll}}` macro and pass the number to the caller, displaying it to the user.

 - Procedures do not accept named or unnamed arguments, but can reference the same variables as the caller.
 - Avoid recursion when calling procedures as it may produce the "call stack exceeded" error if handled unadvisedly.